department-of-veterans-affairs/vets-website/src/platform/site-wide/announcements/README.md

 ## Architecture

-The Announcement entry point uses React to bind to an element above the footer of the website.
-It was designed this way because announcement will always render as fixed elements or as modal dialogs.
-If no announcement matches the current path, or if the matching announcement has been dismissed, it will render as an empty div.
+The Announcement entry point uses React to bind to an element inside an announcement-root div at the top of the page body.
+It renders an empty div in its place when there is no announcement to show.
+Placing the Announcement div at the top of the html body allows focus to be directed to the skip-link element of the page on modal close, allowing for an accessible user experience.

 ## E2E Tests